QuadropicHQ/quadropic.com/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Quadropic, here's how you can do it:
+If you'd like to contribute to `quadropic.com`, here's how you can do it:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
 3. Create a new branch for your feature/fix:
    ```
    git checkout -b feature-name
    ```